zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/sve/_index.md

 minutes_to_complete: 20

-who_is_this_for: Learning path for software developers using SIMD instructions for High-Performance Computing, Machine Learning, Digital Signal Processing, Audio and Video Codec applications.
+who_is_this_for: This is an introductory topic for software developers using SIMD instructions for High-Performance Computing, Machine Learning, Digital Signal Processing, Audio and Video Codec applications.

 learning_objectives:
     - Understand the differences between SVE and NEON for vectorization